thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 ```

 > Note:
-> 1. The FILE_PATH folder should be the data set generated using the generated data mode
+> 1. The `FILE_PATH` folder should contain a dataset generated by `generateDataMode`
-> 2. When running this mode, other parameters should be consistent with the description in info.txt**
+> 2. When running this mode, other parameters should be consistent with the description in `info.txt`.

 ## 8.1.
 Start Benchmark